isomerpages/mlaw-corp/_covid19/02-D-Hire-purchase-agreements.md

 **10. My business suffered a drop of revenue due to COVID-19.
 Under the Act, must I still continue paying the instalments?**

 * The instalment continues to be payable under the contract.
-However, the Act prevents the financing company from repossessing the plant, machinery or fixed asset that is used for business or commercial vehicle, or commencing or continuing legal action during the prescribed period (i.e. up to <a href="#19Novnote">19 November 2020</a>).
+However, the Act prevents the financing company from repossessing the plant, machinery or fixed asset that is used for business or commercial vehicle, or commencing or continuing legal action during the prescribed period (i.e. (i) <a href="#19Novnote">19 November 2020</a> (for agreements with banks or MAS-regulated finance companies) and (ii) 31 January 2021 (for agreements with other financing companies)).
 This gives the hirer and the financing company time to negotiate a mutually acceptable way to deal with the arrears.

 * The relief applies only to hirers who can demonstrate that they are unable to pay the instalments due to COVID-19.
 It does not allow hirers who are able to pay to avoid paying.
 Hirers who have the ability to pay (even if they suffered a drop in revenue) must continue to pay the instalment.

 **11. I was unable to pay the instalment that fell due before 1 February 2020.
 Does the Act apply to arrears from before 1 February 2020?**

-* No, the Act applies only to the inability to pay the instalments due to COVID-19 from 1 February 2020 to <a href="#19Novnote">19 November 2020</a>.
+* No, the Act applies only to the inability to pay the instalments due to COVID-19 from 1 February 2020 to (i) <a href="#19Novnote">19 November 2020</a> (for agreements with banks or MAS-regulated finance companies) and (ii) 31 January 2021 (for agreements with other financing companies).
 The financing company is entitled to enforce any contractual rights they have for unpaid instalments due before 1 February 2020.

 **12. I served a Notification for Relief on 1 June 2020.
 I have already paid instalments for February to May 2020 prior to serving the Notification for Relief.
 Must the hirer return the instalments paid to me?**